Information for students

 We officially recognise institutions that offer a specified level of study support to students of the University of London International Programmes within our quality assurance framework.
 These are known as recognised centres and have been awarded either Affiliate or Registered Centre status.

-Registered Centres have demonstrated high standards in respect of teaching, support to students and administrative processes.
+Registered Centres have demonstrated high standards in teaching, support to students and administrative processes.

 For detailed information on those institutions with either Affiliate Centre or Registered Centre status, as well as more limited information on those institutions that have commenced the recognition process with a view to becoming a recognised centre, please see the Directory of Institutions.

 Courses for which you must study at an institution